 Twitter Java API- Twitter4J by Yusuke Yamamoto.
-An open-sourced mavenized Java library for the Twitter API, released under the BSD license.
+An open-sourced and mavenized Java library for the Twitter API, released under the BSD license.

 Internal Functions: doPost- The main functionality will take place in the doPost method.
 This method will take the user input and generate the queries to the 3rd party services, processes the results and generate the map output to be returned to the user.

+searchFlickr- Function takes the query text string as input, submits the query to Flickr, parses the response and returns a Collection of GenericResult objects.

+searchTwitter- Function takes the query text string as input, submits the query to Twitter, parses the response and returns a Collection of GenericResult objects.

+buildMapResponsePage- Takes as input an ArrayList of GenericResult objects that holds all of the response objects from all of the services that were searched, reads in the file baseResponse.txt which contains a template for generating the Google Map and fills in the response code template with the results data.

+Object Class – GenericResult.java

+The GenericResult class is an object class that will hold an abstracted version of the results from various social media providers.
+The object contains fields that are mapped to data returned from the social media sites, such as User ID, Title, Text, Link, Image URL, Latitude, Longitude and Place Name.
+There is also a field for Service Type.
+This field is implemented as an enum.
+When extending the application to use a new social media service, a new entry is added to the enum.

 Results View

 The main component of the results view is the Google Map displaying the mapped location of search results.
 The Google Maps API is a JavaScript component.
-The results page will contain the Google Map.
-The results page will be created by the query servlet in accordance with the Google Maps API.
-When the results page is loaded in the user’s browser, the browser will interpret the JavaScript and display the results map.
+The webpage will initially contain a blank Google Map.
+Code will be created by the query servlet in accordance with the Google Maps API and returned in the Ajax response.
+The browser will interpret the JavaScript results code loaded in the user’s browser and display the results map.

 Interfaces